Tools4everBV/HelloID-Conn-Prov-Target-KPN-Mobile-Services/README.md

     | Person correlation field  | `PersonContext.Person.ExternalId` |
     | Account correlation field | `EmployeeNumber`                  |

+> [!NOTE]
+> The possible properties to use with the filter are: `FIRSTNAME, LASTNAME, SURNAME_PREFIX, CONTRACTS, DEBTORNAME, FIXED_NUMBER, EMPLOYEE_NUMBER.` If you want to use a different correlation property instead of `EMPLOYEE_NUMBER`, you can change the filter in the get request inside the `create.ps1` script.
+Keep in mind that the property needs to be in capital letters.
+For more information see the API documentation.

 > [!TIP]
 > _For more information on correlation, please refer to our correlation [documentation](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems/correlation.html) pages_.